TTovi

 Tired of Pinterest lists for screen-free toddler activities that need supplies you don't have?
 Here's what actually works for busy parents.

-You've googled it.
-I've googled it.
-Every parent with a child under 5 has googled some version of "screen-free activities for toddlers" at least once.
+Every parent with a child under 5 has googled some version of "screen-free activities for toddlers" at least once — probably at 8 AM, while their kid was already awake and asking for the iPad.

 "67 Screen-Free Activities for Kids!"
 "50 Easy Toddler Activities!"
 "101 Things to Do Instead of Screens!"